ramonasuncion/airborne-fw/README.md

 # Parrot Firmware Research

 > [!WARNING]
 > For educational and research purposes only.
-Follow all applicable laws.
+Follow all local laws.

 ## Overview